asyncpp/asyncpp/README.md

 ## `single_consumer_event`
 `single_consumer_event` is a simple event type that allows for one waiting consumer at a time and needs to be manually reset.
 It can be used to synchronize two coroutines.

+## `mutex`
+`mutex` provides a simple mutex that can be used inside coroutines to restrict access to a resource.
+Locking suspends the current coroutine until the mutex is available again.
+The `mutex` does not depend on being unlocked in the same thread it was locked, allowing it to be locked across suspension points that might switch the coroutine to a different thread (like a network request). `mutex_lock` is a companion class that provides a RAII wrapper similar to `std::lock_guard`.

 ## `launch()`
 Start a coroutine which awaits the provided awaitable.
 This serves as an optimized version of a coroutine returning `eager_fire_and_forget_task` that immediately invokes `co_await` on the awaitable.
 The main use case is to start new coroutines that continue execution independent of the invoking function.